[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 do not close the feeder during the game (can be minimised).

-alternatives are provided down below. check them out!
+alternatives are provided down below. check them all out!

 • MouseSteering (Github) - photo above